 Rosetta Stone is another interesting app to discover.
 Just the name itself may ring a bell in you.
 Yes, it came from the ancient Egyptian artifact discovered and unlocked the secrets of ancient times – the Rosetta Stone.
 This is related to the apps’ main goal: to open doors to language learning success worldwide.

-Just like other language learning apps, Rosetta Stone's success started in an exciting story that can be traced way back from 1992.
+Just like other language learning apps, Rosetta Stone’s success started with an exciting story that can be traced way back to 1992.
 It is a simple dream of the founder Allen Stoltzfus, a struggling Russian learner, to develop a way to learn a new language.
 This dream turned into reality, and now, Rosetta Stone is one of the most popular language-learning apps used by language learners.

 Rosetta Stone gives importance to the use of computer technology to redefine language learning for students of all ages by replicating how people learn their native language, with no translation, just pictures, sounds, and context.